 Season them with pepper to taste.

 We now pair it up with an equally delicious dish from a different part of the world.
-It is called Healthy Mushroom Spinach Quesadilla and goes along really nice with it, provided you have made some black bean or spinach salad too.
+It is called Healthy Mushroom Spinach Quesadilla and goes along nicely with it, provided you have made some black bean or spinach salad too.

 Our Healthy Mushroom Spinach Quesadilla now has two of the tastiest ingredients, namely spinach and mushroom, along with the ridiculously sinful cheddar cheese.
 If you make these at home, you would know that the aroma shall come out when the tortilla is fried in cheese perfectly.